pankajsa/splus/README.md

 splus <command> <subcommand> <options and parameters>

 For now, the self executable isnt created so the prerequisite is to have python3 on your machine and invoke the commands using cli.py.
-So in all examples below replace _splus_ with _python cli.py_
+So in all examples below replace _splus_ with _python splus.py_

 e.g.
-python cli.py --help
+python splus.py --help
-python cli.py create myvpn1
+python splus.py create myvpn1
-python config --default-cpn http://localhost:8080 --broker-user admin --broker-password admin
+python splus.py config --default-cpn http://localhost:8080 --broker-user admin --broker-password admin

 ### Global Options
 --msgvpn